brycewray/hugo-site/content/posts/2022/10/automated-social-media-images-cloudinary-hugo/index.md

 At the beginning of the code block, I mention a fallback image (`$fallbackImg`), which I host myself[^fallbackLocal] rather than on Cloudinary.
 This is for use for the home page, for which I'd prefer the OG image to be my long-term site image:

 [^fallbackLocal]: This is true when the site is on Hugo, that is.
 Otherwise, the fallback image is another Cloudinary-hosted asset.
-In fact, its appearance in this page originates from Cloudinary, regardless of which SSG is in use.

 {{< imgh src="typewriter-monochrome_2242164_6260x4374.jpg" alt="Monochrome view of hands typing on an old typewriter" >}}